How to Fix Runner's Knee and Start Running Again

 The shoes on your feet play a huge role in how much force travels up your legs with every step.
 Worn-out or unsupportive running shoes can be a major contributor to runner’s knee.
 Make sure you’re running in shoes designed for your foot type and replace them regularly, typically every 300-500 miles.
 If you’re unsure what you need, visit a specialty running store where staff can analyze your gait and recommend the right pair.
 For some people, over-the-counter or custom orthotics can also provide extra support and correct biomechanical issues like overpronation, helping to distribute pressure more evenly across your foot and knee.

-Incorporate Low-Impact Cross-Training
+Stay Active with Low-Impact Cross-Training

 Taking a break from running doesn’t mean you have to sit on the couch.
 In fact, staying active with low-impact cross-training can help maintain your cardiovascular fitness and promote blood flow to your healing knee.
 Activities like swimming, cycling, and using the elliptical machine are excellent choices because they work your muscles without the repetitive pounding of running.
 Cross-training can also be a great mental break, allowing you to enjoy movement without worrying about knee pain.
 It’s a smart way to keep your body strong while giving your knee the rest it needs to recover fully.

-Consider Chiropractic Care for Alignment
+Using Chiropractic Care to Improve Alignment

 Sometimes, knee pain isn't just about the knee.
 Your body works as a connected system, and a misalignment in your spine or pelvis can throw off your entire kinetic chain, leading to issues in your hips, knees, and ankles.
 At Lazar Spinal Care, we look at the bigger picture.
 Our NeuroBioStructural Analysis helps us identify the root cause of your body’s imbalances.
 By gently correcting the alignment of your upper cervical spine, we can restore proper communication between your brain and body, which can improve your posture and gait.
 Addressing these foundational issues can relieve undue stress on your knees and is a key part of preventing future sports injuries.